HangX-Ma/cs61b-sp21/README.md

 # CS 61B Data Structures, Spring 2021

+- [x] :flushed: Stop this course learning since May because CS144 closer ties with my current work.
+Anyway, it will be finished by the end of the year!

 This is a repository contains CS61B labs and projects, which also records my self-learning process.

 > The Gradescope course activation code is MB7ZPY.
 You can enroll this class at [Grade Scope](www.gradescope.com).